OFFICE MANAGEMENT APPRENTICE, CANTERBURY, KENT

 What is an apprenticeship?

-An Apprenticeship is an opportunity to gain skills and a qualification whilst earning a real salary.
-Rather than pay for training an apprentice will work alongside experienced staff whilst gaining a nationally recognised qualification – all whilst being paid.
+An Apprenticeship is an opportunity for you to gain skills and a qualification whilst earning a real salary.
+Rather than paying for training, you get to work alongside experienced staff and gain a nationally recognised qualification – all whilst being paid.

 From 1 April 2017 several improvements are being introduced which you can benefit from:

-- Anyone over 16 can become an apprentice
+- Anyone over 16 has the opportunity to become an apprentice

 - New standards geared to give you relevant training will be available